indico/indico/doc/guides/UserGuide/Lectures.rst

 Participants
 ~~~~~~~~~~~~

 You can view here a list of all the participants.
-You can add or remove
+One can add or remove
 participants (as a manager), mark as present/absent, ask for excuse, send
-email etc. You can also export the list of participants to Excel by clicking
+email, export the list of participants to Excel, among other options.
-on *Export to Excel* on the right.
-You can also choose whether to display
-or not the list of participants in the event page.

 For more info see `Meeting participants <Meetings.html#participants>`_.